erew123/alltalk_tts/README.md

 - DeepSpeed works with NVIDIA GPUs.
 - Limited experimental support for AMD GPUs (mainly for XTTS).

-#### Mac (Theoretical)
-- Installation process is untested and theoretical.
+#### macOS Apple Silicon (M1/M2/M3)
+- Native ARM64 installation with Miniforge
-- No GPU acceleration for AllTalk TTS engines.
+- GPU acceleration via Metal Performance Shaders (MPS)
-- Some TTS engines may have limited or no support on Mac.

-For more details on Mac support limitations, please refer to the [Mac Support Disclaimer](https://github.com/erew123/alltalk_tts/wiki/Install-%E2%80%90-Manual-Installation-Guide).
+- Includes start/stop scripts for easy management
+- RVC voice conversion support

+For detailed installation instructions, see [osx_install.md](osx_install.md).

 #### GPU Support
 GPU support is provided by the developer of the individual TTS engine.
 If their TTS engine support's X GPU, then I can support X GPU, if it doesnt support X GPU, then I cannot support X GPU.
 Most of the engines will run on CPU, but some may be very slow on CPU.